 If you’ve heard the words cryptocurrency, blockchain, insurtech, crowd funding, unbanked, or even online application, these all fall under the fintech umbrella.
-According to Investopedia, fintech is, “any innovation in how people transact business….
-Since the internet revolution and the mobile internet revolution, however, financial technology has grown explosively, and fintech, which originally referred to computer technology applied to the back office of banks or trading firms, now describes a broad variety of technological interventions into personal and commercial finance.”
+According to Investopedia, “fintech, which originally referred to computer technology applied to the back office of banks or trading firms, now describes a broad variety of technological interventions into personal and commercial finance.”

 It’s hard to define fintech simply because it is constantly changing.
 New applications make new things possible all the time, so today’s definition may be obsolete tomorrow.

 Just having an online application for financing is fintech.
-We can reach any business owner anywhere in the country and offer them small business loans.
+Through our online portal, we can reach any business owner anywhere in the country and offer them small business loans.
 They are no longer reliant on going in person to a bank.
 As our CEO, Everett K. Sands often says, “Banks are open 9 to 5, but small business owners are working from 5 to 9.
 We meet them where they are.”

 While fintech can sometimes sound like an abstract buzzword, it is the key to opening doors that were previously closed to small businesses owned by women and minorities, businesses in rural or low-income areas, or businesses that need smaller amounts of money to take the next step.